-Create Ranking condition by selecting it from a drop down menu as shown on the screenshot.
+Create a Ranking condition by selecting it from a drop-down menu as shown on the screenshot.

-Select metrics and time frame your ranking will be based on.
+Select metrics and the time frame your ranking will be based on.

 Choose value and ranking type: quantity or percentage (either top or bottom-performing group of items).

 You can either choose items that fall into the range defined by ranking condition (Is within) or drop out of it (Is not within)

-When default setting Including zero values is unchecked - zero and empty values will not be included into ranking sample.
+When the default setting Including zero values is unchecked - zero and empty values will not be included into the ranking sample.

 What are the key features of ranking conditions?

 Available at all levels: campaigns, ad sets, and ads

-Rule applies to section of a rule is where you define which items go into ranking and at the same time this group of items is always ranked within its parent object.
-It means items will be ranked within the ad account if the rule is applied at a Campaign level, ranked within a campaign in case of Ad sets level selected and ranked within the ad set if you set Ads level.
+Scope section of a rule is where you define which items go into ranking and at the same time this group of items is always ranked within its parent object.
+It means items will be ranked within the ad account if the rule is applied at a Campaign level, ranked within a campaign in the case the Ad sets level is selected, and ranked within the ad set if you set Ads level.
 (Read this article for more information on how to apply the rule at a specific level)

 you can select either amount or percentage of ranked elements (from top or bottom edge), e.g. Top 3 or Top 3 %